RISE project

 The RISE Project (Rivera Submersible Experiments) was a 1979 international marine research project which mapped and investigated seafloor spreading in the Pacific Ocean, at the crest of the East Pacific Rise (EPR) at 21° north latitude.
 Using a deep sea submersible (ALVIN) to search for hydrothermal activity at depths around 2600 meters, the project discovered a series of vents emitting dark mineral particles at extremely high temperatures which gave rise to the popular name, "black smokers".
-Biologic communities found at 21° N vents, based on chemosynthesis and similar to those found at the Galapagos spreading center, established that these communities are not unique.
+Biologic communities found at 21° N vents, based on chemosynthesis and similar to those found at the Galápagos spreading center, established that these communities are not unique.
 Discovery of a deep-sea ecosystem not based on sunlight spurred theories of the origin of life on Earth.

 Location

 The RISE expedition took place on the East Pacific Rise spreading center at depths around 2600 meters, at 21° north latitude about 200 km south of Baja California, and 350 km southwest of Mazatlán, Mexico.
 The study area at 21° N was selected following results from a series of detailed near-bottom geophysical surveys that were designed to map the geologic features associated with a known spreading center.